 – Center Director

-I immigrated to the United States alone as a teenager at 16, and moved around the country many times.
-I have an MFA from Notre Dame, worked at a large non-profit (the International Rescue Committee), and participated in a wide range of community organizing activities (immigrant storytelling events, homeless shelters, juvenile detention centers, poetry readings, and more).
-I learned from my experiences in a wide range of roles, such as a legal office assistant at a refugee resettlement agency, a piano teacher, and a meditation teacher.
+Jiyoon (pronounced June) immigrated to the United States alone as a teenager at 16 and moved around the country many times.
+She has an MFA from Notre Dame, worked at a large non-profit (the International Rescue Committee), and participated in a wide range of community organizing activities (immigrant storytelling events, homeless shelters, juvenile detention centers, poetry readings, and more).
+She learned from her experiences in a wide range of roles, such as a legal office assistant at a refugee resettlement agency, a piano teacher, and a meditation teacher.

-At the DMC, as part of the Wake Up YES group, I have worked to bring back the Plum Village music portion to the gathering, collaborating with other members to plan how best to enrich Tuesday night meditation with music.
+At the Dallas Meditation Center, as part of the Wake Up YES group, Jiyoon has worked to bring back the Plum Village music portion to the gathering, collaborating with other members to plan how best to enrich Tuesday night meditation with music.

 Cornell Kinderknecht is a professional musician and a software engineer.
 He serves our organization as a director, facilitator, webmaster, and musician.
 Cornell’s first career is as a software engineer, and he has worked in the high-tech industry for many years, developing Internet applications and specializing in security and privacy.
 He also provides website development.